nhrap-hazus/export/batchExportREADME.md

 HLL uses field validation for data types and fields with choices (e.g. hazard, analysisType), but for fields like source, any string will do.
 Therefore if it says "FIX ME: USER INPUT NEEDED", it is possible to upload it like that.

+Event.csv

+* If the even is historic then it should have a value in the date field in YYYY-MM-DD.

+Analysis.csv

+* You can change the 'name' field to change what HLL displays.
+* You can change the 'analysisType' to historic, deterministic or probabilistic.
+* The 'date' refers to the date of the scenario analysis.
+* You can change 'modifiedInventory' to true or false.

+Download.csv

+* You can add a url to the 'link' field for a row and HLL button for that item will open the link instead of the file.

 **Renaming Study Regions and Scenarios:**

 To rename the Study Region you can open the 'Event.csv' and modify the value in the 'name' field.